-This long-awaited course has been carefully developed by and for professionals working closely with spirits.
+This advanced course has been carefully developed by and for professionals working closely with spirits.
 It also represents the pinnacle of structured spirits education for the serious enthusiast.

 The course will open your eyes to new categories and offer you the opportunity to taste an exceptional range of spirits from across the globe, produced by some of the most well-respected names in distillation.
 You'll take a deep dive into the raw materials and production processes behind the different categories, and our expert educators will work with you to develop your analytic tasting abilities through a carefully selected series of spirits samples.

 - Processing of raw materials